ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 Im very happy to include other profiles from other people.
 Please keep these simple rules in mind:

+- If you print with a filament successful that layer height is missing here, please share that profile.
 - Its it not my goal to get 20th PLA profile here.
 My aim is to tender more to the special filaments with special purposes/engeneering etc and cool features.
 - Volcano profiles are prefered with supreme quality and bigger print speed, v6 is also ok if it is a special filament
 - Please keep the nameing/folders of your profiles in line with my nameing. like this: ColorFabb nGen FLEX - 0.15mm - 0.30mm - MK3S - Volcano 0.4
-- Please share/add some pics how good the quality turns out with the profile, i dont want the quality go down by adding just a lot of profiles...
+- Please share/add some pics how good the quality turns out with the profile.
 - I will only integrate profiles from/for a Prusa Mk2/s or Mk3/s + MMU (Please MARK this in the profiles!).
 For other printers please see the sources of your printer.

 ### Can you make a profile for XY??